Student Services & Special Education

 How are special education programs supervised by the district administrative staff?

 Administrative oversight for the SDC and LRC programs is provided by the individual school Principals and the Director of Pupil Personnel Services.
 Additionally, It is typical for a Program Specialist to serve as the administrator at the IEP meetings of SDC students, and to provide program support to SDC staff.
-For SDC classrooms, the Program Specialist serves as the initial point of administrative contact for parents.
-Parents are always welcome to contact the school principal or Director of Pupil Personnel Services as well.
+For SDC classrooms, the Program Specialist serves as the initial point of the administrative contact for parents.
+Parents are always welcome to contact the school principal or the Director of Pupil Personnel Services as well.

 The Early Intervention Program is supervised by the Director of Pupil Personnel Services in collaboration with the Principal of Flora Vista Elementary school.
-A School Psychologist generally serves as administrative representative at IEP meeting in the early intervention program.
+A School Psychologist generally serves as administrative representative at IEP meetings in the early intervention program.

 What kind of training is offered for SPED staff?

-Special education staff receive a wide range of ongoing professional development.
+Special education staff receives a wide range of ongoing professional development.
 The Educational Services department offers teacher trainings a minimum of 4 times a year, with customized sessions offered for special education staff.
 The Pupil Personnel Services department assists with developing the training for special education staff, and with developing trainings for general education staff that address special education topics.
 Additionally, Principals offer site-specific professional development regularly.

-Special education staff work together in Professional Learning Communities, and meet regularly with the Director of Pupil Personnel Services to receive updates on best practices and legal issues, as well as for consultation.
+Special education staff work together in Professional Learning Communities and meet regularly with the Director of Pupil Personnel Services to receive updates on best practices and legal issues, as well as for consultation.
 Monthly trainings are offered to our Instructional Assistants including topics such as behavior, academics, data collection, and social facilitation.
 Recent training topics included: technology use, social facilitation, curriculum modification, common core state standards, and more.
-Both special and general education staff benefit from attending NCCSE sponsored trainings offered on a variety of SPED topics throughout the year.
+Both special and general education staff benefit from attending NCCSE-sponsored trainings offered on a variety of SPED topics throughout the year.
 All sites maintain a team of professionals trained in CPI (Crisis Prevention Intervention) strategies.
 These teams receive twelve hours of initial training and bi-annual refresher trainings.

 Finally, our district is fortunate to collaborate in a variety of research with local universities, providing additional training opportunities to staff.